Updated on: 2/26/2019

 Photograph of the two vehicles involved in the crash at the scene of the accident.
 Image source: KOMO News

-Multiple people were hurt in a crash between a semi-truck and a school bus near Colville, Washington.
+Multiple people were hurt in a trucking crash involving a semi and a school bus near Colville, Washington.
 25 students were on board the bus at the time.
 The driver of the school bus sustained serious injuries.
 One student was taken to the hospital with minor injuries after the collision, and multiple students were treated at the scene but not hospitalized.
 The driver of the truck was reported to be “OK” with no information about injuries.

 The crash happened two miles north of Colville on Highway 395 and Williams Lake Road.
 Washington State Patrol troopers blocked the roadway in both directions and advised the Washington State Department of Transit for assistance with traffic control.